miklb/jekyll-indieweb/README.markdown

 # Jekyll-IndieWeb

 Welcome to Jekyll-Indieweb.
 The goal of this project was to provide someone without a web presence a quick and easy way to start using the basics of the [Indieweb](https://indiewebcamp.com).
+It has now evolved into a formal Jekyll theme, with a companion repository for demonstrating how to use the theme (and eventually, include GitHub Actions and/or Netlify for deploy.)

+Visit [Steal This Repo](https://github.com/miklb/steal-this-repo) if you would like a starter repository you can fork and customize while benefiting from improvements in this theme.

 ## Motivation